 CrossFit training is a beast unto itself.
-Perhaps, the strong communal nature of this sport helps to make it so.
-But, CrossFit entails more than just physical training… it is a way of life that views the body as a whole system rather than merely isolated structural elements.
-CrossFit training incorporates what feeds our body though smart nutrition and clean eating for overall health.
-The holistic perspective includes how we nourish the body, physically, mentally and spiritually.
+The strong communal nature of this sport helps to make it so.
+CrossFit entails more than just physical training:it is a way of life that views the body as a whole system rather than merely isolated structural elements.
+CrossFit practices feed the body though smart nutrition and clean eating for overall health.
+The holistic perspective includes how to nourish the body, physically, mentally and spiritually.

-North Texas Musculoskeletal Medicine specializes in treating musculoskeletal injuries through natural methods: regenerative orthopedics and osteopathic manipulation.
-We offer effective alternatives to surgery and to medication that merely masks injury.
-Platelet Rich Plasma (PRP) Injections and Stem Cell Therapy are emerging procedures in Regenerative Orthopedics, merging cutting edge technology with the body’s natural ability to heal itself.
-The procedures are designed to accelerate healing of soft tissue injuries naturally.
+North Texas Musculoskeletal Medicine specializes in treating musculoskeletal injuries through procedures that maximize your natural healing process: regenerative orthopedics and osteopathic manipulation.
+We offer effective alternatives to surgery and medications that merely mask pain.
+Platelet Rich Plasma (PRP) Injections and Cell-based Therapy are procedures in an emerging field of medicine called "Orthobiologics," meaning substances that facilitate the healing of cartilage, bone, muscle, tendon, and ligaments... naturally.

 In health, fluids flow with relative ease from one fascial compartment to the next.
 When a traumatic injury occurs, the fascia may twist and compress.
 The exchange of fluid may become compromised, and physiology may be impaired.
 Osteopathic manipulation helps to: